f2k2game/ad-free-html5-games-for-your-websites/README.md

 # Awesome HTML5 games list:
 ## Ads Free HTML5 games for your websites:

 Here is the list of ads free HTML5 games for your website. you can embed this ad free games into your website.
+For more info see [Friv](https://www.friv4school.io) games

 ### 1. Baseball Match